-the funds.
-D. Mohler further clarified that the amendment will be released to the public for comment and will be approved by the MPO on the condition that no negative public comments are received.
+D. Roscoe clarified that the grants have already been awarded, and the amendment was to acknowledge receipt of the funds.
+Mr. Mohler further clarified that the amendment will be released to the public for comment and will be approved by the MPO on the condition that no negative public comments are received.
 If negative comments are received, the item will be brought to the MPO again in December.